Co-moving volumes and Reynolds transport theorem in DiPerna-Lions theory: Introduction

+{\bf Remark.} {\it The formulas \eqref{trans2} to \eqref{trans0} arise as limits of classical Reynolds transport theorem and Liouville theorem with respect to the set $A$ (without any trimming) under the smooth flows $X^k$ associated to the mollification of $v$; in particular, due to Theorem \ref{FL-preservative2}, each term of the formulas \eqref{trans2} and \eqref{trans1} is independent of the choice of trimming $ \dot{N}_A^{r,t}$; the a.e.-differential forms of \eqref{trans2} to \eqref{trans0} are also available. }

+A novelty of Theorem \ref{FL-preservative2} and Theorem \ref{main} is the formulation of measure evolution and Reynolds transport theorem in terms of the image of measurable sets under generalized flow maps.
+While existing DiPerna-Lions-Ambrosio theory naturally yields transport identities for the inverse image, this does not recover the physically natural co-moving volume formulation used in continuum mechanics, particularly when the evolving image of a measurable set may fail to remain measurable.
+The notion of regular co-moving volume introduced here is designed precisely to overcome this obstruction.
+More specifically, we identify a suitable null-set trimming mechanism that allows one to obtain stability in the co-moving volume formulation.
+This trimming is not merely a technical requirement, but rather reflects a genuine geometric feature of generalized flows inherited from smooth approximation.

-\end{Thm} The formula \eqref{trans2} to \eqref{trans0} are the limit of classical Reynolds transport theorem and Liouville theorem with respect to $A$ (without any trimming) and the smooth flows associated to the mollification of $v$ in the sense of \eqref{RTT1} to \eqref{RTT4} in Proposition \ref{FL-preservative2}; in particular, each term in the formula \eqref{trans2} and \eqref{trans1} is independent from the choice of trimming $ \dot{N}_A^{r,t}$; the a.e.-differential forms of \eqref{trans2} to \eqref{trans0} are also avilable.
-Our proof of Theorem \ref{main} relies only on the fact that a sequence of approximate flows is strongly convergent to $X$ in the $L^1$-norm.
-Such a property has been well-established in DiPerna-Lions \cite{DL} through the uniqueness of weak solutions of the linear transport equation generated by $v$.
-In the bounded domain setting, compactness arguments can be more elementary and simpler than the original whole space setting in \cite{DL}.
-On the other hand, mollification arguments require extension of functions outside the original domain causing``leak'' of flows, which must be properly evaluated.
-In order to have a reasonable degree of self-containment for highly technical and sometimes delicate aspects of DiPerna-Lions theory, we will prove Theorem \ref{main} together with Theorem \ref{Thm-DL} providing full details.
+Our proofs of Theorem \ref{FL-preservative2} and Theorem \ref{main} rely essentially on the fact that a sequence of approximate flows converges strongly to $X$ in $L^1$, and that this sequence contains an a.e. pointwise convergent subsequence, where Egorov's theorem, applied to this subsequence, is crucial in the argument; the main technical challenge is to recover convergence of the whole sequence.
+Such $L^1$-convergence of approximate flows has been well-established in the whole space setting by DiPerna-Lions \cite{DL} through the uniqueness and renormalization property of weak solutions of the linear transport equation.
+In the bounded domain setting, compactness arguments can be more elementary.
+However, mollification arguments require extension of functions outside the original domain, which causes leakage of trajectories; this issue must be handled carefully.
+To keep the paper reasonably self-contained and to clarify the highly technical and sometimes delicate aspects of DiPerna-Lions theory, we will prove Theorem \ref{FL-preservative2} and Theorem \ref{main} together with Theorem \ref{Thm-DL} in full detail.